 Now you may ask yourself:

-Here the 3 steps to attract your ideal clients:
+Here the 3 steps to attracting your ideal clients:

 1. Know who your ideal client is.

 You can do that by filling out an ideal client questionnaire.
 Feel free to use the one I’ve linked to, which is a compilation of what I find are the best questions to ask yourself.

 Unless you have already defined a target market, you might also want to check out this post about market research where the topic of the target market and ideal client is covered in step 1.